ANZEHN member publications round-up, January-June 2017

 Kass, Dorothy.
 Environmental Concern: A History of School Nature Study in Australia.
 Oxford: Routledge, 2017.

 “A crucial component of the New Education reform movement, nature study was introduced to elementary schools throughout the English-speaking world in the late nineteenth and early twentieth centuries.
 Despite the undoubted enthusiasm with which educators regarded nature study, and the ambitious aims envisioned for teaching it, little scholarly attention has been paid to the subject and the legacy that nature study bequeathed to later curricular developments.
 Educational Reform and Environmental Concern explores the theories that supported nature study, as well as its definitions, aims, how it was introduced to curricula and its practice in the classroom, by focusing upon educational reform in the Australian state of New South Wales.”
+For further information and a flyer offering a 20% discount on this book please click here.

 Kitson, Janine.
 “Geoff Mosley: ‘Repaying My Debt – A Conservationist’s Tale’.”
 National Parks Association of New South Wales.
 May 29, 2017.